dougeby/IntuneDocs/intune/app-sdk-ios.md

 MAM targeted configuration (also know as MAM app config) allows an app to receive configuration data through the Intune SDK.
 The format and variants of this data must be defined and communicated to Intune customers by the app owner/developer.

 Intune administrators can target and deploy configuration data via the Intune Azure portal and Intune Graph API.
 As of version 7.0.1 of the Intune App SDK for iOS, apps that are participating in MAM targeted configuration can be provided MAM targeted configuration data via the MAM Service.
 The application configuration data is pushed through our MAM Service directly to the app instead of through the MDM channel.
-The Intune MAM SDK provides a class to access the data retrieved from these consoles.
+The Intune App SDK provides a class to access the data retrieved from these consoles.
 The following items are prerequisites:

 * The app needs to be enrolled with the Intune MAM service before you access the MAM targeted config UI.
-For more information, see [Receive MAM policy](#receive-MAM-policy).
+For more information, see [Receive app protection policy](#receive-app-protection-policy).

 * Include `IntuneMAMAppConfigManager.h` in your app's source file.